encode/django-rest-framework/docs/api-guide/filtering.md

     search_fields = ('username', 'email', 'profile__profession')

 By default, searches will use case-insensitive partial matches.
-The search parameter may contain multiple search terms, which should be whitespace and/or comma seperated.
+The search parameter may contain multiple search terms, which should be whitespace and/or comma separated.
 If multiple search terms are used then objects will be returned in the list only if all the provided terms are matched.

 The search behavior may be restricted by prepending various characters to the `search_fields`.